jjohn-r7/jjohn-r7/README.md

 Hey My Name is  😻😻😻 **Jijo John** 😻😻😻  a serial entrepreneur, pilot  🛩️🛩️🛩️🛩️ and a programmer ✨ .
 Originally from Kerala India 🇮🇳 , living in London Ontario Canada 🇨🇦 ..

-Currently i work for Rapid 7 as a software engineer (DAST) 🧑‍💻  where i work on  cyber security projects 🛡️.
+Currently i work for Rapid 7 as a software engineer (DAST) 🧑‍💻  where i work on building  cyber security software 🛡️.

 I have another github located on [viralcode]: https://github.com/viralcode/